-Short-term scenarios were evaluated in order to estimate the immediate impacts of management under proposed control rules.
-This analysis utilizes the yield results comparing short-term simulations of fishing under proposed OFL control rules with fishing at the current State harvest strategy (as an estimate of future TAC-setting).
-These simulations begin at the current biomass estimate for all three stocks.
-The impact of these proposed OFL control rules on future harvests is evaluated here using short-term simulations of the maximum allowable retained yield under the control rules beginning at the current stock biomass for Bristol Bay red king crab, Tanner crab and snow crab.
-These retained catch scenarios for $F{35\%}$ and $F{40\%}$ control rules are compared with the harvest projected under the status quo harvest strategy over the same time period.
+The impact of these proposed OFL control rules on future harvests is evaluated here using shortterm simulations of the maximum allowable retained yield under the control rules for the current stock biomass for Bristol Bay red king crab, snow crab, and Tanner crab.
+These retained catch scenarios for F{35} and F{40} control rules are compared with the harvest projected under the status quo harvest strategy over the same time period.
 In order to avoid overfishing, TACs must be established below OFLs.
-Projections of the retained yield under the status quo harvest strategy in conjunction with the maximum retained catch permitted under the proposed OFL control rules give an indication of the potential for the harvest strategy to be constrained by the proposed OFL, in which case the TAC would be adjusted downward accordingly.
+Projections of the TACs under the status quo harvest strategy in conjunction with the maximum retained catch permitted by the proposed OFL control rules give an indication of the potential for the harvest strategy to be constrained by the proposed OFL, in which case the TAC would be adjusted downward accordingly.